alfredapp/gallery-edits/workflows/chrisgrieser/atop/readme.md

 ### Processes

 Search running processes with the `top` keyword.
-Append "parent" to the query to display only processes that have child processes.
+Append `parent` to the query to display only processes which have child processes.

 ![Searching running processes](images/top.png)